-I’m also going to be emphasizing shooting with Irix wide-angle lenses, because it’s my favorite way to photograph fireworks.
+I’m also going to be emphasizing shooting with Irix wide-angle lenses such as the Irix 15mm f/2.4 or the 21mm f/1.4, because it’s my favorite way to photograph fireworks.
 Why?
 Because including something else in the frame, like the scenery, the crowd, reflections in the water, etc. can add so much to what would otherwise be just another fireworks shot.
 Alright, enough of the boring intro already!
 Let’s do this!

 Fortunately, this kind of fireworks photography doesn’t require a lot of expensive gear.
 You’ll need: